Best things to do in Kansas City

 Housed in a mansion on top of a hill on the UMKC campus, the National Museum of Toys and Miniatures is a hidden gem in Kansas City.
 The museum boasts the world’s largest fine-scale miniature collection on the first floor, from itty bitty Russian nesting dolls to tiny replicas of everything under the sun.
 On the second floor, see how toys have evolved throughout time in one of the nation’s largest antique toy collections.

-While not much can outshine the Nelson-Atkins, just a short walk away is the (much more intimate) Kemper Museum of Contemporary Art, which boasts a collection of modern and contemporary works and hosts exhibitions, installations, film and video series, lectures, concerts, workshops and other creative programs.
-Café Sebastienne is a great place to stop for a bite before or after your visit, and admission and parking are both free.
+While not much can outshine the Nelson-Atkins, just a short walk away is the (much more intimate) Kemper Museum of Contemporary Art, which boasts a collection of modern and contemporary works, and hosts exhibitions, installations, film and video series, lectures, concerts, workshops and other creative programs.
+Café Sebastienne is a great place to stop and nosh, and admission and parking are both free.

 Head to the historic district of 18th & Vine, which was the center for black culture and life in Kansas City from the late 1800s-1960s, to take a self-guided tour of African-American baseball’s rich history at the NLBM.
 The multimedia displays, collections of photos and artifacts, and film exhibits dating from the late 1800s through the 1960s tell the complete story of Negro Leagues Baseball, from average players to superstars.
 Don’t miss the field of 12 bronze sculptures and the museum store.